-- We will use reasonable steps to ensure unauthorized persons do not overhear or see confidential information. - We will not place any confidential information in public areas where the information can be easily seen by unauthorized persons. - We will become familiar with the Notice of Privacy Practices and adhere to the consumer privacy rights it contains. - We will use approved procedures for obtaining our own confidential information or that belonging to our dependents. - We will not access any confidential information, including our own unless we are doing so as part of our official duties. - We will not discuss any confidential information pertaining to our coworkers or others that we obtain in our official capacity unless doing so is ethical and necessary to complete our duties. - We will promptly report any theft or loss of confidential information to our supervisor.
+- We will use approved procedures for obtaining our own confidential information or that belonging to our dependents. - We will not access any confidential information, including our own unless we are doing so as part of our official duties. - We will not discuss any confidential information pertaining to our coworkers or others that we obtain in our official capacity unless doing so is ethical and necessary to complete our duties. - We will promptly report any theft or loss of confidential information to our supervisor.